SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 conjunction with a load balancer, to connect to different cluster members, and others.
 To cache connections, set the `CacheMode` property to `CachingMode.CONNECTION`.

->NOTE: This does not limit the number of connections.
+>This does not limit the number of connections.
 Rather, it specifies how many idle open connections are allowed.

 A property called `ConnectionLimit` is provided to limit the total number of connections allowed.
 When set, if the limit is reached, the `ChannelCheckoutTimeout` is used to wait for a connection to become idle.
 If the time is exceeded, an `RabbitTimeoutException` is thrown.

->NOTE: When the cache mode is `CONNECTION`, automatic declaration of queues and other AMQP types (See [Automatic Declaration of Exchanges, Queues, and Bindings](docs/messaging/rabbitmq-reference.md#automatic-declaration-of-exchanges-queues-and-bindings) is NOT supported.
+>When the cache mode is `CONNECTION`, automatic declaration of queues and other AMQP types (See [Automatic Declaration of Exchanges, Queues, and Bindings](docs/messaging/rabbitmq-reference.md#automatic-declaration-of-exchanges-queues-and-bindings) is NOT supported.

 It is important to understand that the cache size is (by default) not a limit but is merely the number of channels that can be cached.
 With a cache size of, say, 10, any number of channels can actually be in use.